creativecreatorormaybenot/clock/README.md

  * Add wave animation to background.

- * Background curve should be adjusted by the model dynamically, e.g. the height of the cut or w/e and always animate in a relaxing fashion.
+ * Background curve should be adjusted by the model dynamically, e.g.the height of the cut or w/e and always animate in a relaxing fashion.

- * Add ball that bounces about scene, e.g. off the second hand.
+ * Add ball that bounces about scene, e.g.off the second hand.
 Maybe only show it sometimes or make it slow and show other balls for special events.

-  * This should ideally be relaxing -> not fast.
+  + This should ideally be relaxing -> not fast.

  * Push some subtle animated transforms (in CompositedClock?) that introduce some nice perspective changes.